 Herbalife is the 3rd strongest MLM company in terms of revenue generated in 2017.
-If you are wondering what is the Herbalife scam that you are hearing about, you are at the right place to check things out.
+If you are wondering what is the Herbalife scam that you are hearing about, this is where you will get updated about this MLM giant.

 Herbalife: Review Summary

 Product type: weight loss and beauty products, and nutritional supplements, sold under MLM (multilevel marketing) scheme

 Price: $94.10 or $124.10 to buy starter kits to qualify as an Herbalife distributor